SoldierCorp/webpack-starter-pug-sass-es6-jquery/README.md

 ## Donations

-You can of course help a little bit with some donation to muy more coffee :)
+You can of course help a little bit with some donation to buy more coffee :)

 <a href="https://www.buymeacoffee.com/edgardo" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>